abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter17.md

 the job is going to get done.
 It’s the same here.
 As we are practicing and cultivating, have some tools on your belt.

-8\.
-Sometimes when I am concentrated, I have spontaneous body or facial movements.
+Q: Sometimes when I am concentrated, I have spontaneous body or facial movements.
 They may be large or just small twitches.
 Can you comment on this?

-It’s reasonably common.
+A: It’s reasonably common.
 This is when an attunement with the body is quite helpful, and loving-kindness is very good with balancing that kind of energy within the body-mind complex, allowing that to unravel and untie.
 Whereas trying to concentrate too strongly or forcing the mind to